tinamengxq/GDIM32-Final/README.md

 **Reflection:**

 Our original proposal outlined the general interaction concept quite clearly, but during development, I realized that implementing interaction systems requires careful tuning of numerical thresholds and detection logic.
-I realized that even a small change in the dot threshold (for example from 0.7 to 0.85, I forgot what value I have really changed) significantly changed how strict the detection felt.
+I realized that even a small change in the dot threshold significantly changed how strict the detection felt.

 Small values such as camera sensitivity, interaction distance, and view-angle thresholds significantly impact player experience.